mvenkatapraveen/Documentation/pyspark/basics.md

-# Data Frames SQL & DSL Basics
+# Data Frames processing using SQL & DSL

 ## 1. Create Data Frames and SQL Views (Prerequisites)
 Use the following code as a prerequisite for creating data frames and register data frames as SQL temporary views.